Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning

-\begin{itemize} \item This is the first work to introduce orthogonal projection into the Mamba model for continual learning.
-The orthogonality constraint guarantees that the outputs of Mamba block remain consistent across tasks, thereby mitigating catastrophic forgetting. \item We theoretically derive four sufficient consistency conditions for the SSM block within the Mamba model.
-Based on these conditions, we introduce a null-space-based approximation to efficiently implement gradient orthogonal projections, enabling continual adaptation of the Mamba foundation model.

-\item Extensive experimental results demonstrate the effectiveness of our approach in anti-forgetting on four class-incremental benchmarks with diverse experimental settings, and our approach achieves superior performances to state-of-the-art methods.
+The main contributions can be summarized as follows: \begin{itemize} \item We formulate continual adaptation of selective SSMs from an output-preservation perspective, linking selective scan with orthogonal subspace constraints that limit changes to the state-update and output-generation processes activated by previous-task inputs. \item We theoretically derive four sufficient consistency conditions for the SSM block within the Mamba model.
+Based on these conditions, we introduce a null-space-based approximation to efficiently implement gradient orthogonal projections, enabling continual adaptation of the Mamba foundation model. \item Extensive experimental results demonstrate the effectiveness of our approach in anti-forgetting on four class-incremental benchmarks with diverse experimental settings, and our approach achieves superior performances to state-of-the-art methods. \end{itemize}